zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/create-customskin-maya2018.md

 title: Create a skin in Maya 2018
 description: This guide will show you how to create your very own custom skin with Maya 2018
 published: true
-date: 2024-02-14T22:26:26.049Z
+date: 2024-02-14T23:09:29.292Z
 tags: guide, maya, 2018, custom skin
 editor: markdown
 dateCreated: 2024-02-14T22:23:02.802Z
 ---

 > Work ahead!
 > We want to write this guide out instead of linking a video.
-If you want to help use out: [Click here](/posting-guide/apply-as-contributor)
+If you want to help us out: [Click here](/posting-guide/apply-as-contributor)
 {.is-info}